derzorngottes/deprecated-personal-site/README.md

-## elrey ##
+## derzorngottes // the unquestioning thought ##

-This is my personal website and blog, where I will collect my thoughts on the process of moving from the arts to technology.
+This is my personal website and blog, a repository for critical inquiry on the subjects of technology, arts, Seattle, etc.

+Implemented with jekyll.